FaiazPronoy/BRACU_CSE250/README.md

 # CSE250 - Circuits and Electronics - Fall'23

 Welcome to my CSE250 repository!
 This repository contains the assessments I have completed during my coursework at BRAC University as part of my Bachelor's in Computer Science and Engineering (CSE).
-Each folder within this repository corresponds to a specific topic, with detailed solutions and code implementations.
+Each folder within this repository corresponds to a specific topic, with detailed solutions.

 ## License